Kellenon/modal-window/README.md

 ### Attributes

 - data-modal-url - URL to the form to be rendered.
-Warning!
-URL must be absolute.
 - data-modal-title - Modal window title.
 - data-modal-attributes - Get params.